Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 Man’s Superiority is only by Virtue of Righteousness (Taqwa)

 What we look like, our gender, and which family we are born into, is solely in accordance with Allah’s choice and decision.
 We have no say in the matter.
 This is also why Allah SWT will not judge us for our appearance or possessions.
-He has, however, granted each of us a free-will to obey or disobey Him.
+He has, however, granted each of us a free will to obey or disobey Him.
 Owing to which, He will rightfully judge our actions and intentions.
-This was further endorsed by Allah’s Messenger (PBUH): Verily Allah does not look to your faces and your wealth, but He looks to your heart and your deeds.
-(Muslim 2564)
+Allah’s Messenger (PBUH) further endorsed this when he said that Allah looks to our hearts and deeds rather than our appearances and wealth.

 A Muslim’s righteousness is declared the only accurate measure of his superiority over anyone else.
 We should, therefore, strive to be someone first in Allah’s Eyes.
 To be this best version of ourselves, we must be Muslims in both word and deed.
 This Quranic teaching is central to man’s understanding of himself.